 In the side yard, my dad was standing in a sea of howling dogs, looking up into a tree with his arms crossed.
 As I got closer, I noticed a bloody rope hanging from the tree.
 I asked my dad what the dogs were barking at, and he told me, "Your little friend served his purpose today."
 The dogs were fighting over my raccoon's lifeless body.

 BEVERLY—HAD HER CAT TURNED INTO A FUR

 Improbably, my parents made good on their word and called our neighbor, who even more improbably said he'd do it.
 He skinned the cat, and we put its skin and fur in a freezer in our lounge room.
 From time to time, I'd go up there and rub the bag, just to know my cat was there.
-To finish the job you have to get leather put on the other side of its fur, but there weren't any people in our town who could do it.
+To finish the job, you have to get leather put on the other side of its fur, but there weren't any people in our town who could do it.
 A few months later, my dad happened to have a business trip in a town where someone performed that specific service.
-So he took our cat in a cooler on an airplane to drop the cat off at a leather tanning place, and a few months later he arrived back with the skinned cat.
+So he took our cat in a cooler on an airplane to drop it off at a leather tanning place, and a few months later, he arrived back with the skinned animal.